 Chosing your plants

 Once you have decided on your shrubs and trees it’s time to select plants that go between them.
 This is hard!
 There is so much choice, so much information and yet so much that can go wrong.
 Fear not.
 99% of plants are not suited to your garden and you’ll just waste money by just picking what’s on sale at the garden centre.

 The best thing to do is to look at gardens in your neighbourhood over a year and see what grows well.
 It also gives you chance to see when plants actually flower in your area and how they look throughout the growing season.

-Plants in garden centres are often ‘forced’ made to flower earlier than they would if planted in a garden.
+Plants in garden centres are often ‘forced’ to flower earlier than they would if planted in a garden.
 So there is no point in buying that lovely pink daisy to brighten up you bed in March if in reality it won’t flower until April normally.

 Also some plants have lovely flowers but terrible growing habits.
 Personally I hate plants that loll around a flower bed, I like them upright and neat with very little maintenance.
 You really only get to see that type of thing when a plant is established in a garden.
 I also dislike plants that have a lot of foliage and very few flowers, unless the foliage is attractive or the flowers are jaw-droppingly awesome.
 I find it also varies from plant to plant.
 Two plants of the same species can have different leave/flower proportions.
 For this reason I avoid buying plants that I’m unfamiliar with out of flower.

 Once you’ve identified your list of favourite plants, pick 3 key plants for each season and base your planting scheme around them.
-I came across this great blog post listing the best 25 plants for beginners to grow and here is a list of some of my favorite easy-to-grow plants and when they flower in my garden in South Dublin, Ireland;
+I came across this great blog post listing the best 25 plants for beginners to grow and here is a list of some of my favourite easy-to-grow plants and when they flower in my garden in South Dublin, Ireland;

 - February – Hellebore (evergreen), Snowdrops (bulb), Cornus (shrub)